MathToSuccess

 Math Olympiad 1( Week 25 Quiz 5)

-1. Tom has 7 cents and Martha has 1 cent.
+1. John has 7 cents and Morgan has 3 cents.
 How many cents do they have together?

 2. Compare the two things and decide if one is bigger than the other or if they are equal.